HomeDing/homeding.github.io/elements/switch.md

 ---
 title: Switch Element
+layout: "page.njk"
 icon: switch
-tags: ["Element"]
+tags:
+  - "Element"
 excerpt: >
-  The SwitchElement is used to toggle the state of a boolean value to on or off by a single action.
+  The SwitchElement switches a boolean output value and is used to toggle the state of a boolean values to on/off values by a single action.
-layout: "page.njk"
 ---

-It is implemented as a special value element using the range 0 to 1 and can be used with the menu element.
+The Switch Element can be triggered from a [DigitalIn Element](/elements/digitalin.md) with a momentary button and the Web UI also allows toggeling using the web frontend.

 ## Web UI for the Switch Element